karunakarrao/DevOps/Docker/Docker-notes.md

 -----------------------------
 Copy file from local host to container, this will allow you to update the container data.

-	$ docker cp source destination
+	$ docker cp host-file container-file

-	$ docker cp /tmp/web.conf webapp:/etc/web.conf 	--> copy file/directories to container from localhost --> container
+	$ docker cp /tmp/web.conf webapp:/etc/web.conf 		--> copy file/directories to webapp container from localhost --> container
  	$ docker cp webapp:/etc/web.conf /tmp			--> copy files from container --> localhost

 rename:
 -----------------------------
 	$ docker rename my-nginx app1-nginx 	--> to rename nginx container from my-nginx to app1-nginx

 attach:
 -----------------------------
-to attach to the detached container, first your container must enable the interactive terminal(-it) then only you can reattach to the attached container with out stopping the container.
+to attach to the detached container, first your container must enable the interactive terminal `-it`. then only you can reattach to the attached container with out stopping the container.

 	$ docker run -it -d nginx 	--> start container like this.
 	$ docker attach my-nginx 	--> to attach to the detached container, to detach (Ctrl+p + Ctrl+q )

 exec:
 -----------------------------